GuildOfWeavers/AirAssembly/specs/README.md

 * [Component exports](#Component-exports) define a set of computations exported by the module.
 Each component consists of the following sub-sections:
   * [Signature](#Component-signature) defines basic properties of the computation (number of registers, number of constraints etc.).
   * [Static registers](#Static-registers) describe logic for building static registers, including logic for non-scalar interpreting inputs.
-  * [Trace initializer](#Trace-initializer) describes logic for initialing the first row of the execution trace, including logic for interpreting scalar inputs.
+  * [Trace initializer](#Trace-initializer) describes logic for initializing the first row of the execution trace, including logic for interpreting scalar inputs.
   * [Transition function](#Transition-function) describes state transition logic for the computation.
   * [Constraint evaluator](#Constraint-evaluator) describes algebraic relation between steps of the computation.